"1 in 3 WOMEN have PELVIC FLOOR DYSFUNCTION"

 Causes of a hypertonic pelvic floor (too tight, 'gripping')

-Weakened pelvic floor muscles usually respond really well to rehab exercises (that we do in our sessions - both online CORE RECOVERY and in group classes!).
-A hypertonic pelvic floor can also be helped with breathing techniques, relaxation and pelvic floor exercises (we do this in all our sessions to).
+Weakened pelvic floor muscles often respond really well to rehab exercises.
+A hypertonic pelvic floor can also be helped with breathing techniques, relaxation and pelvic floor exercises.